-(6) Loss on business of subsidiaries and associates
+(2) Loss on valuation of shares of subsidiaries and associates

-For future cash flows generated by Mark Roberts Motion Control Limited, a consolidated subsidiary of the Company, the impact of the spread of COVID-19 on business operations was taken into consideration, in light of the initially forecasted profits not being expected due to the deterioration of market conditions and business environment.
+For future cash flows generated by Morf3D Inc., a consolidated subsidiary of the Company, the initially anticipated earnings was no longer expected due to the deterioration of market conditions and business environment.
 As a result, the substantive value of shares in the subsidiary held by the Company was found to have declined.
-Accordingly, loss on valuation of shares of subsidiaries and associates of 1,325 million yen and provision for loss on business of subsidiaries in capital to be incurred by the Company, were recorded as loss on business of subsidiaries and associates in extraordinary losses.
+Accordingly, loss on valuation of shares of subsidiaries and associates of 4,330 million yen was recorded in extraordinary losses.

-6. Notes to Non-Consolidated Statement of Changes in Net Assets
+Notes to Non-Consolidated Statement of Changes in Net Assets Type and number of treasury shares at the end of the period Ordinary shares

-Type and number of treasury shares at the end of the period Ordinary shares 11,147,773 shares
+5,303,396 shares

-7. Tax Effect Accounting
+6. Notes to Tax Effect Accounting